 - 1 pinch of salt (unless using salted peanut butter)

 - some ground vanilla beans (or ca. 1 tsp vanilla extract)

 - Variation 1: To take these cookies from breakfast to a slightly more indulgent treat, make a thick spread by combining: 2 tbsp smooth natural peanut butter, 1 heaped tsp raw cacao and maple syrup to taste.
 This you can then use as a filling for the cookies (see step 4).

-- Variation 2: Omit the cacao and mix in some dark chocolate chunks for chickpea chocolate chip breakfast cookies.
+- Variation 2: Omit the cacao powder and mix in some dark chocolate chunks for chocolate chip breakfast cookies.

 - Blend together the banana, chickpeas, peanut butter and dates.

 - Stir in the other ingredients (salt, buckwheat flour, cacao, baking powder – and carob and amaranth, if using) and combine well.